francopasut/academic/content/en/post/xcopy-robocopy/index.md

 For really: `robocopy C:\source D:\destination /L` shows the effect of the command without making any actual movement.

-To actually proceed just send the same command again but without the `/L` option.b
+To actually proceed just send the same command again but without the `/L` option.

 <a id="org0292d0e"></a>